Man who died with dementia aged 24 leaves brain to science

 Andre Yarham, who lived in Dereham, Norfolk, was just 22 when he went to the doctors after his mother Samantha Fairbairn noticed he was becoming forgetful or displaying inappropriate behaviour.
 He was diagnosed with frontotemporal dementia (FTD), a rare form of the disease caused by a protein mutation.

-Ms Fairbairn, 49, first noticed changes to Mr Yarham’s behaviour in November 2022, when she said he would increasingly forget things.
+Ms Fairbairn, 49, first noticed changes to her son’s behaviour in November 2022, when she said he would increasingly forget things.

 Scans revealed unusual shrinking to his brain, and he was referred to Addenbrooke’s Hospital in Cambridge, where he was diagnosed with dementia.